dfrnt-labs/terminusdb-docs-static/src/app/docs/unification-of-variables-in-datalog/page.md

 ### How Variables Get Their Values

 Variables obtain concrete values through three primary mechanisms:

   * From equations - Direct assignments or comparisons
-  * From consequences of predicates
+  * From logic constraints applied to values of variables
   * From predicate definitions - Through pattern matching against existing data in the graph

 ## Unification in WOQL Context